 Coastal valleys, such as the one we will visit, are used as corridors leading from the sea to the mountains.
-It is also an area where Condors pass through.
+It is also an area where Condors pass through looking for food.
 Hence, you might possibly see some of them flying around when reaching the village.

 Duration of the hike: 8 hrs